naginoa/MachineTraslation/README.md

 - Update and improvement

 ## [0.0.4] - 2018-12-7
+### Added
+- add two python scripts to count the score and generate test.ref

 ### Changed
 - Use our generated vocabulary through the our selfves datasets because the chinese Corpus need to Participle.
 While english sentences just need to split by space and in chinese it doesn't work well.
 It can be seen as bellows。
 ```